”It takes a village to raise a child”

 Figure: Average Rates Of Childcare In The U.S.

 While this might make good financial sense for the family it does not consider how leaving a career may affect the mom’s mental health, her autonomy, and sense of worth.

 At the start of the pandemic, with no childcare safely available and needing to get back to work, I was lucky to have a job that allowed for me to have the flexibility and to have my own mother providing the childcare.

 Most new moms do not have a boss who is a Psychologist (and has devoted her life to promoting mental wellness) and a parent who can provide free childcare.

-The US is the only westernized country in the world that does not guarantee paid maternity leave.
-In the US companies are only required to allow for 12 weeks of FMLA (family medical leave act), after that if a mother decides to take more (unpaid) leave, it would be at the risk of losing her job.
+The US is the only Westernized country in the world that does not guarantee paid maternity leave.
+In the US companies are only required to allow for 12 weeks of FMLA (family medical leave act), after that if a mother decides to take more (unpaid) leave, she would be at risk of losing her job.

 Most companies do offer paid maternity leave, but they are not required to do so.

 Even with having an amazing employer who cared about the balance between being a mom and a therapist I still struggled with the choice to decrease my availability for clients to spend more time with my baby.
 I wanted to do it all.